Andrec83/pihole-ha-mqtt-service/README.md

     ```

 The script can certainly be improved and generalised, happy for any contribution to come along.
 I still have to add a way to report that a group had been enabled/disabled from the PiHole front-end.
-I'll add - when I need it next - reporting on the general metrics (number of queries, etc) and maybe something more.
+I also need to improve the way I read info from the env file and manage cases where MQTT user and PWD are not necessary.

 Credit to https://community.home-assistant.io/t/pihole-5-enable-disable-groups-block-internet/268927 for the insipration on how to manage PiHole via bash,
 and https://medium.com/codex/setup-a-python-script-as-a-service-through-systemctl-systemd-f0cc55a42267 for the service management aspect.